mdw-nl/guide/best_practices/code_quality.md

 There are [online software quality improvement tools](https://the-turing-way.netlify.app/reproducible-research/code-quality/code-quality-style.html#online-services-providing-software-quality-checks) see the [language guides](language_guides/languages_overview.md) for good options per language.

-## Editorconfig

-The eScience Center has a [shared editor config file](https://raw.githubusercontent.com/NLeSC/exemplum/master/.editorconfig)

 ## Name spaces

-If your language supports namespaces, use **nl.esciencecenter** or better a namespace based on the project.
+If your language supports namespaces, use **nl.medicaldataworks[.<projectname>**.
+If the project is an open-source library in a different organization, use the specific project or (GitHub) organization namespace.

 ## Code reviews